Yoast/Yoast-SEO-for-Neos/README.md

 This package expects some document node properties to be present like `titleOverride` and `metaDescription` which are provided via the `neos/seo` package.
 But you can of course provide them yourself if you don't want to use the `neos/seo` package.

+## Using this package with Neos CMS 3.3 and the old UI

+Many features of this package will also work in the old UI out of the box.

+To remove a javascript error and to make the Yoast tab work correctly you should override the provided SEO mixin in your site package:

+    'Shel.Neos.YoastSeo:Mixin.SEO':
+      superTypes:
+        'Shel.Neos.YoastSeo:Mixin.Analysis.OldUi': true

 ## Supported languages